 - Coffee improves your energy levels.

-- It protects you from various types of cancers (such as liver cancer).
+- It protects you from various cancers (such as liver cancer).

-- It can help you burn more fats.
+- It can help you burn more fat.

 - It can improve your overall physical health and performance.